* Yuan headed for sixth consecutive day of losses

 Currency moves in response to the latest trade hostilities have been muted, but on Monday the yuan fell 0.8% to 6.9040, its weakest since Dec.
 27. Some analysts say it may breach 7 per dollar in coming months, a level last seen during the global financial crisis.

 China would probably use its vast currency reserves to stop any plunge through 7 to the dollar, which could trigger speculation and heavy capital outflows.

 Investors bid up the yen, which is considered a safe haven in times of stress given Japan’s status as the world’s largest creditor and its huge hoard of assets abroad.

 The yen was 0.25% higher at 109.700 yen, near last week’s three-month high of 109.470.

-The world’s two biggest economies appear deadlocked.
+The world’s two biggest economies appeared deadlocked on Sunday.
 Washington demands changes to Chinese law; Beijing says it won’t swallow any “bitter fruit” that harms its interests.

 President Trump and his Chinese counterpart Xi Jinping are likely to meet during a G20 summit in Japan at the end of June and discuss trade.